Joint Light Tactical Vehicle program: Technical description

-The JLTV has an automatic fire-extinguishing system to protect the crew cabin.
+The JLTV has a requirement for an automatic fire-extinguishing system to protect the crew cabin.
 Fuel tanks are mounted externally and shielded by the JLTV structure.
 Each crew seat has a combined seat and blast restraint device.
 Ingress time for a crew of four in combat equipment is 30 seconds or less.
 Egress with B-kit doors is within 10 seconds.
-The only weight-related data officially released includes a gross vehicle weight of 10,266 lb.
-Payload for the two-door variant is quoted as 2,318 kg, payload for the four-door variant is quoted as 1,590 kg.
-The USMC required a vehicle that can be transported by their current and planned systems.
 In April 2009, Marine Corps Commandant James Conway warned that the Marine Corps "will not buy a vehicle that's 20,000 lb."

 Requirements called for the cabin heater to raise the crew compartment temperature from -40 F to 65 F in one hour.
 The air-conditioner should drop the temperature from 120 F to 90 F within forty minutes.
 The JLTV was to be equipped with a diagnostic monitoring system that will electronically alert the operator of equipment failures so that they can be fixed.
 The electronic monitoring will observe the fuel, air intake, engine, cooling, transmission, energy storage, power generation and vehicle speed as well as other systems.